 Dr Anne Fawcett - Allergies relating to Itchy Ears

 What are some other common symptoms?

 We call an inflamed ear “otitis”.
-Many patients present with a brown wax or pussy discharge in the ear canal.
+Many patients present with brown wax or purulent discharge in the ear canal.
 The ear itself is often inflamed and bleeding.
 In some instances the ear will present with a bubble like appearance near the end where the skin has come away from the cartilage.
-We call these aural haeamtomas.
+We call these aural hematomas.

 Ear disease is commonly characterised by:

 - Head shaking

 - Inflammation of the skin and pain when touched

 However sometimes head shaking and ear scratching aren’t very obvious.
 If you think your pet may have an infection look for the four signs of inflammation: